JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_1/index.md

 ![step8](./steps/step8.png)

-Email will be string and database will be session, let me change database to db_session that looks more clear to me.
+Email will be string and database will be a session.
+Let me change database to db_session that looks more clear to me.

 The function might return User, or it will return None.